-Host Profiles works with vSphere Auto Deploy to provision physical ESXi hosts have a complete and expected configuration state for virtual switches, driver settings, boot parameters, and so on.
+You can use Host Profiles and vSphere Auto Deploy to provision physical ESXi hosts with a complete and expected configuration state for virtual switches, driver settings, boot parameters, and so on.

 Because hosts that are provisioned with Auto Deploy are considered to be stateless, configuration state information is not stored on the host.
-Instead, create a reference host and configure it completely with the settings you want.
-Then, create a Host Profile from this reference host.
-Next, associate the Host Profile with a new deploy rule using the Auto Deploy rules engine through the PowerCLI.
-Now, as new hosts are provisioned through Auto Deploy, they will automatically have the Host Profile applied
+Instead, you create and configure a reference host.
+Then, you create a host profile from the reference host.
+Next, you associate the host profile with an Auto Deploy rule.
+As a result new hosts that you provision with Auto Deploy have the host profile applied automatically.

-Remediation for these hosts is the same as statefully deployed hosts; that is, you must place the host into maintenance mode and perform the remediation task.
-The user is prompted to customize the hosts and enter answers for policies that are specified during Host Profile creation when the Host Profile is applied.
+Remediation for these hosts is the same as statefully deployed hosts.
+When you apply the host profile, you are prompted to customize the hosts and enter answers for the policies that you specified during the host profile creation.

-If you deploy ESXi through Auto Deploy, configure syslog to store logs on a remote server.
-See the instructions to set up Syslog from the Host Profiles interface in the vSphere Installation and Setup documentation.
+syslogto store logs in a remote server.
+For more information on setting up a syslog from the Host Profiles interface, see the vSphere Installation and Setup documentation.

-For more information, see about setting up an Auto Deploy reference host in the vSphere Auto Deploy documentation.
+For more information on setting up an Auto Deploy reference host, see the VMware ESXi Installation and Setup documentation.